apache/trafficserver/doc/reference/configuration/records.config.en.rst

    -  ``4`` = enables log file rolling at specific intervals during the day when log files reach a specific size (i.e., at a specified time if the file is of the specified size)

-.. ts:confvar:: CONFIG proxy.config.log.rolling_interval_sec INT 86400
+.. ts:cv:: CONFIG proxy.config.log.rolling_interval_sec INT 86400
    :reloadable:

    The log file rolling interval, in seconds.
 The minimum value is ``300`` (5 minutes).
 The maximum, and default, value is 86400 seconds (one day).

    **Note:** If you start Traffic Server within a few minutes of the next rolling time, then rolling might not occur until the next rolling time.

-.. ts:confvar:: CONFIG proxy.config.log.rolling_offset_hr INT 0
+.. ts:cv:: CONFIG proxy.config.log.rolling_offset_hr INT 0
    :reloadable:

    The file rolling offset hour.
 The hour of the day that starts the log rolling period.

-.. ts:confvar:: CONFIG proxy.config.log.rolling_size_mb INT 10
+.. ts:cv:: CONFIG proxy.config.log.rolling_size_mb INT 10
    :reloadable:

    The size that log files must reach before rolling takes place.

-.. ts:confvar:: CONFIG proxy.config.log.auto_delete_rolled_files INT 1
+.. ts:cv:: CONFIG proxy.config.log.auto_delete_rolled_files INT 1
    :reloadable:

    Enables (``1``) or disables (``0``) automatic deletion of rolled files.

-.. ts:confvar:: CONFIG proxy.config.log.sampling_frequency INT 1
+.. ts:cv:: CONFIG proxy.config.log.sampling_frequency INT 1
    :reloadable:

    Configures Traffic Server to log only a sample of transactions rather than every transaction.
 You can specify the following values: